 Reduce the stimulants you take in your evening drinks if you want to sleep well.
 This includes caffeine in tea, coffee, energy drinks and cola.

-Since caffeine affects your ability to fall asleep and prevents deep sleep, you are better off with warm milky beverages before bed.
+Since caffeine affects your ability to fall asleep and prevents deep sleep, you are better off with warm, milky beverages before bed.

 Avoid smoking.
 Studies indicate that Nicotine exposure, including from second-hand smoke, can lead to problems falling asleep, interrupted sleep and sleep dissatisfaction.

-Place any wall clocks in your room turned away from your line of vision in bed, so you are not constantly gazing at the time or checking how many hours before you need to wake up.
+Place any wall clocks in your room turned away from your line of vision in bed so you are not constantly gazing at the time or checking how many hours before you need to wake up.

 Don’t wear uncomfortable clothes!
 Sleep clothing should make you feel relaxed.
 Choose clothes of stretchy, natural and breathable material.

 Avoid anything tight or restricting.
-Sleeping naked if possible is recommended, especially in warm weather.
+Sleeping naked, if possible, is recommended, especially in warm weather.

-Section IV – Whats On Your Mind?
+Section 4 – What’s on Your Mind?

 You can avoid going to sleep with worrying thoughts by writing them out.
-Journaling the worrying thoughts can help relax your mind enough to get some restful sleep.
+Journaling worrying thoughts can help relax your mind enough to get some restful sleep.

 You may also draw up a schedule of activities for the following day, creating a sense of direction and progress.

 Keep from going to sleep with a full headspace.
-You can do so by unwinding for about 30 mins after watching TV or some other stimulating activity.
+You can do so by unwinding for about 30 minutes after watching TV or some other stimulating activity.

 For example, you can read a book, listen to gentle music or white sounds and journal.
 You can also write out any plans or tasks you need to do the next day.
 Doing so empties your mind and allows you to relax better in a sleep-friendly environment.

-So that’s it my friends, these are 15 things to watch out for to keep your sleep regime smooth and encourage nighttime bliss!
+So that’s it, my friends; these are 15 things to watch out for to keep your sleep regime smooth and encourage nighttime bliss!

 Leave a comment